Enchanted Storms

 I love the angst and the passion in it; it sounds like there’s a storm coming and you can’t fight it; you can’t dodge it.
 But somehow in the middle of the storm you find something that means more to you than you ever could have imagined.
 And then you’re torn apart; reaching out desperately for each other in the maelstrom.
 But in your heart you’re never alone.

-The other theme song for this novel became Requiem for a Requiem for a Dream by Jennifer Thomas.
+The other theme song for this novel became Requiem for a Dream by Jennifer Thomas.
 It’s a fiercely elegant song that balances quiet, tender moments with driving the characters into destiny.

 The other songs hit a variety of emotional notes from quiet and lovely to playfulness and haunting angst.
 I can usually write light, fun moments well so I try to put a lot of energy and a good amount of darkness into the music I listen to in order to pull me into more conflict and more interesting stories.